Israeli airstrike kills Islamic Jihad commander in Gaza home

 GAZA CITY, Gaza Strip (AP) — A pair of Israeli airstrikes targeted senior Islamic Jihad commanders in Gaza and in Syria early on Tuesday, escalating Israel’s confrontation with Iran across the region and threatening to unleash another devastating round of cross-border violence with Palestinian militants.

 In eastern Gaza, the Israeli strike killed Bahaa Abu el-Atta and his wife, setting off a furious barrage of rocket attacks reaching as far as the Tel Aviv heartland as Islamic Jihad vowed further revenge.
-The Israeli military says Abu el-Atta was the mastermind of recent attacks against it, and responsible for most of the rocket, sniper and drone fire from the region.
+The Israeli military said Abu el-Atta was the mastermind of recent attacks against it.

-Meanwhile, Syrian state media said an Israeli airstrike in the capital, Damascus, targeted another Islamic Jihad commander, Akram al-Ajouri, who was not harmed.
+Meanwhile, Syrian officials said an Israeli airstrike in the capital, Damascus, targeted another Islamic Jihad commander, Akram al-Ajouri, who was not harmed.

-The Israeli military had no comment on the strike in Damascus.
 Syria’s state-run news agency said Israeli warplanes fired three missiles at al-Ajouri’s home, killing his son and granddaughter.
+The Israeli military had no comment.

-The airstrikes come at a tenuous time politically for Israel, as Prime Minister Benjamin Netanyahu leads a caretaker government after two inconclusive elections.
+The airstrikes come at a tenuous time politically for Israel, as Netanyahu leads a caretaker government after two inconclusive elections.
 His chief challenger, former military chief Benny Gantz, is currently trying to build a coalition government of his own.
+Gantz said the airstrike was “the right decision.”

 Lt.
-Col. Jonathan Conricus, a military spokesman, told reporters that Abu el-Atta was a “ticking time bomb,” saying he had been responsible for a number of recent rocket attacks on southern Israel and claimed that he was actively planning new attacks.
+Col. Jonathan Conricus, a military spokesman, told reporters that Abu el-Atta was a “ticking time bomb,” responsible for a number of recent rocket attacks on southern Israel and claimed that he was actively planning new attacks.

 “We essentially over the last week have been waiting for the opportune moment to conduct this surgical strike,” he said.

-Minutes after the Iran-backed group confirmed the death, barrages of rockets could be heard fired toward Israel.
-Air raid sirens continued to go off throughout the morning, in rapid succession, as far as Tel Aviv.
+Minutes after the Iran-backed Palestinian group confirmed the death, barrages of rockets were fired toward Israel.
+Air raid sirens continued to go off throughout the morning as far as Tel Aviv.
+In one instance, a rocket landed on a highway, landing just meters from a passing vehicle.

-Israel also shut down crossing points into Gaza and reduced the permissible fishing area off the territory’s coast to 6 nautical miles in anticipation of a looming confrontation and schools were canceled in Israeli communities and towns along the Gaza Strip’s boundary and all the way to Tel Aviv, about 90 kilometers (56 miles) north of Gaza.
+In response, Israel shut down crossing points into Gaza and reduced the permissible fishing area off the territory’s coast to 6 nautical miles.
+Schools were closed, and people were instructed to stay home in communities stretching from the Gaza border all the way to Tel Aviv, about 90 kilometers (55 miles) away.
+Public shelters were opened and restrictions placed on large gatherings.

-Islamic Jihad often carries out attacks independent of Hamas, the larger militant group that controls Gaza.
-Conricus described Abu el-Atta as a powerful figure in Gaza who often acts alone without instruction from Tehran or Hamas.
+Islamic Jihad gets its funding, weapons and guidance from Iran.
+It often carries out attacks independently of Hamas, the larger militant group that controls Gaza.
+Conricus described Abu el-Atta as a powerful figure in Gaza who often acts alone without instruction even from Tehran.

 Israel had no further plans to resume its assassinations of militant leaders — a practice that in the past has triggered heavy fighting.
 “There was no other choice,” Conricus said.